 New Crisis Agencies have popped up to meet the demands of eager travelers.
 Nurses jumped on the bandwagon only to realize that some agencies may not be what they seem.
 Unfortunately, there have been instances of misrepresented pay structures, bait and switch pay rates, no pay (!!), contract postponements and contract cancellations.
 The integrity of an agency is critical when starting travel nursing.

 In recent years, we have seen a rise in both contract delays and canceled contracts.
 With the pandemic, these are becoming more and more of a problem.
 The NEED for nurses is there, but the agencies and vendors are so overwhelmed that it is hard to get things started on the right foot.
-I have been a traveler for almost 18 years, and have NEVER seen rates like this.

 Make sure that you have housing setup BEFORE you take off.
 I’ve seen many contracts agree to pay for your flight to the assignment location, but won’t assist with the housing.
 Knowing what you can afford at your destination is important and having it setup in advance is even more important.